Skip to main content

 Phase one: Modernizing FedRAMP Low

-Phase One is the proving ground for the entire FedRAMP 20x initiative.
-This stage is where the program pilots updated processes and standards with real cloud service providers.
+Phase One is where FedRAMP began pressure-testing the 20x model in real environments, starting with Low-impact systems.
 The goal is to see how these changes work in practice, gather feedback, and refine them before rolling them out at scale.

 It is also the first opportunity for CSPs to experience a faster, more automated path to authorization, while still meeting the government’s security requirements.
 By the end of Phase One, the standards tested here will become the foundation for how FedRAMP Low authorizations are handled going forward.